yillkid/tangleid_transaction_confirmation_demo/README.md

 Provide a simple demonstrate how a transaction confirmation in TangleID.

 Demo Files Description:
-demo/demo_flow.py: Demonstrate workflow only, no issue any transaction to Tangle.
+demo/flow.py: Demonstrate workflow only, without transaction about Tangle.

 A working flow graphic as below: